Smuggling, Ban-Breach and Customs Evasion in Germany

 Intelligence smuggling in Germany diverges from the physical transportation of goods, focusing instead on providing inaccurate or incomplete statements and submitting forged documents.
 This deceptive information distorts the basis for duty assessment, resulting in unjustified customs benefits.

-Critical elements of the assessment basis include goods’ nature, quantity, customs value, and duty rate.
+Critical elements of the assessment basis include the type of goods, quantity, customs value, and duty rate.
 Under-invoicing is among the most prevalent practices, where the declared customs value is deliberately understated.
 The lower the declared value, the lower the assessed duties, leading to unwarranted tax advantages.
 Often, invoices are falsified to reflect lower purchase prices, influencing customs value determination.
-Furthermore, misrepresenting goods’ nature leads to incorrect customs tariff classification, resulting in erroneous duty calculation.
-However, the objective of mislabeling extends beyond tax savings, aiming to circumvent import bans or restrictions.
-For instance, meat might be mislabeled as permissible deer meat when, in fact, it’s prohibited reindeer meat to facilitate entry into the country.
+Furthermore, misrepresenting the nature of goods leads to incorrect customs tariff classification, resulting in erroneous duty calculation.
+However, the objective of mislabelling extends beyond tax savings, aiming to circumvent import bans or restrictions.
+For instance, meat might be mislabelled as permissible deer meat when, in fact, it’s prohibited reindeer meat to facilitate entry into Germany.

 Travel Smuggling

 Travel smuggling in Germany entails the evasion of import duties on transported goods carried within personal luggage during travel.
-The nature of the journey is immaterial; however, typically, the goods transported are intended for personal use rather than commercial purposes.
+The nature of the journey is immaterial; however, the goods transported are typically intended for personal use rather than commercial purposes.
 If the primary purpose is indeed personal use, it falls under the legal realm of “simple” customs evasion during travel.
-Conversely, if the underlying objective is commercial in nature, it may fulfill the aggravating element of commercial smuggling in the legal sense.
+Conversely, if the underlying objective is commercial, it may fulfil the aggravating element of commercial smuggling in the legal sense.
 The existence of any exemption limits, restrictions, or prohibitions is crucial to assess, as the possibility of private use offers advantages absent in commercial importation scenarios, warranting scrutiny in cases of doubt.

 Case Example: Calculation